What does SBY mean on a boarding pass?

 Standby passengers are often encouraged to travel with carry-on luggage only.
 This allows for more flexibility, especially if you end up not getting a seat on the standby flight, and you need to try for a seat on the next available flight.

 It’s essential to check the specific policies of the airline you are flying with, as different airlines may have varying procedures for standby passengers.
+And if you’re getting ready for your trip, don’t forget to take a look at my ultimate travel packing list to make sure you’re all set for your next adventure!

 What is a confirmed SBY seat vs a not confirmed SBY seat?